CtrlK

 Completeness

-It has a 'when' clause ('when asked to create a pull request') and a weak 'what' (ensures PRs follow templates and standards), but the 'what' is vague and the 'when' is narrow.
-The description uses second-person-adjacent 'Use this skill when asked' which partially addresses when, but the what is underspecified.
+It has a 'when' clause ('when asked to create a pull request') and a weak 'what' ('ensures PRs follow templates and standards').
+However, the 'what' is vague and the description uses second-person-adjacent 'Use this skill' phrasing rather than clearly stating capabilities.
+The 'when' is present but the 'what' is insufficiently detailed.

 2 / 3